fxfactorial/hye-life/README.md

 clone it on your machine.
 Once you finish making your changes, you make a `pull request` to me.

-Use `npm run watch` to recompile babel, webpack, and server.
+Use `npm run watch` to recompile babel, webpack, server and scss.

 # Adding a Facebook group for the events calendar
 To add a FB group for the events calendar to automatically show, just